- Missile defense is a major part of the U.S./NATO strategy to counter Iranian aggression and limit damage in the event of conflict.

 Fgure 3A: Composite Notional Defended Area Footprint of Deveselu and Redzikowo – 3.0 km/sec Interceptor – EOR

-Figure 3B: National Defended Area Footprint of Deveselu and Redzikowo – 4.0 km/sec Interceptor – EOR
+Figure 3B: Notional Defended Area Footprint of Deveselu and Redzikowo – 4.0 km/sec Interceptor – EOR

 Beyond enemy activity, the radar could simply suffer a technical malfunction or operator error.
 There are also political pressures that could jeopardize the continued presence of the radar in Turkey, as most recently evidenced by the NATO-Turkey dispute over Turkey’s purchase of the S-400 and its subsequent expulsion from the F-35 program.